This crochet blanket is an ideal first project using filet crochet.

 Pattern Notes

-• Each section continues from the one before with color changes taking place at the end of rows.
+- Each section continues from the one before with colour changes taking place at the end of rows.

-• The new colour is joined on the last pull through of the stitch before the color change takes place.
+- The new colour is joined on the last pull through of the stitch before the colour change takes place.

 Level